creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-26-GeneralizationInFederatedLearning.md

 The formulation is more justified in a cross-device setting (with a large amount of clients, e.g. local distributions).

-# The empirical risks and generalization gaps
+## Empirical risks and generalization gaps
-## Definition

 * *Let $$\hat{C}$$ be the participating clients, drawn from the meta-distribution $$P$$,*
 * *For each $$c\in\hat{C}$$, let $$\hat{\Xi}_c$$ be the participating training client data, drawn from the local distribution $$D_c$$.*